Where To Eat & Drink In Wrigleyville

 Sluggers is our go-to choice after a Cubs game, and it’s a jack-of-all-trades for keeping the party going.
 Keep drinking at the bar on the main floor, or head upstairs to the batting cages/arcade games/dueling piano bar.

 Rizzo’s is a huge sports bar that’s great for groups.
 It’s right across from the stadium, and has a giant patio with a retractable roof.
 During the Cubs season, it’s definitely a party spot - you’ll find crowds of people, some of whom will be playing beer pong.
 They do have a menu of bar food, and it’s fine (their wings are decent, and basically anything that gets put in a fryer will get the job done).
 And as a bonus, they also have a small inn attached to the bar, so if you don’t feel like trying to get home, go ahead and see about a room.

 Lucky Strike is a bar that has activities like bowling, video games, and ping pong.
-There’s also some bar food, like sliders and smoked gouda mac and cheese balls - but you’re better off focusing on drinks and games.
+There’s also some bar food, like sliders and cheddar mac and cheese balls - but you’re better off focusing on drinks and games.
 In other words, this is a perfect place if you need to distract yourself from the Cubs losing.

 Deuces and Diamond isn’t quite the Fremont, but it’s the closest thing you’ll find in Wrigley.
 It’s huge, with two floors and a great patio.
 Be real fancy and take the escalator upstairs, especially when you’re having trouble using your own two feet.

 The Cubby Bear is the North Star of Wrigley on game day.
 It’s directly across the street from the stadium and attracts a huge crowd.
 Live music makes it an upbeat spot if that’s the kind of thing you’re looking for.